Recipe for Greek Chicken Souvlaki

 May 25, 2023

 When summer rolls around, it is time to pull out the grill.
 My family loves anything cooked on the grill, and it's a lot more…Read This Post

-Lamb is a popular meat choice in all of Italy, but this particular dish of lamb ribs, with a red onion confit and an artichoke sauté, from Tuscany is something new and edgy!
+Lamb is a popular meat choice in all of Italy, but this particular dish of lamb ribs, with a red onion confit and an artichoke sauté, hails from Tuscany, one of our favorite destinations!

-1. Cut the artichokes in halves and cook them in a pan with oil, new garlic (the young garlic still without the bulb) and bayleaf for 3-4 minutes so they will remain al dente.
+5. Cut the artichokes in halves and cook them in a pan with oil, new garlic (the young garlic still without the bulb) and bay leaf for 3-4 minutes so they will remain al dente.
 Add some fresh mint leaves, salt, turn off the flame and cover with a lid.

 6. Pour olive oil in a pot (or frying machine) so that the ribs will be completely dipped when frying.
 Take the ribs and put them in the batter for a few seconds.
 One at a time, put the ribs in the hot oil (170°C) and cook for about one min.
 Take them out of the oil and put them on some paper to dry.
 Wait one more minute and repeat the operation once more, dipping the ribs again in hot oil.
 This procedure will make them much more crunchy.
 Salt them with sel de guerande.